 Note: The SBA resumed accepting PPP loan applications as of April 27.
 The SBA is currently not accepting new EIDL applications; however, NAHB will be fighting for additional funding in the next congressional stimulus package.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act, signed by President Trump on March 27, provides $367 billion in loans for small businesses to help deal with payroll issues.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides loans for small businesses to help deal with payroll issues.
 With a median employee base of five employees among our Builder members and 10 among our Associate members, funding to help weather an uneven and uncertain building landscape is important to ensuring there is adequate and affordable housing.

 Economic Injury Disaster Loans

 Small business owners and some nonprofits, including 501(c)(6) organizations, in all U.S. states and territories are currently eligible to apply for low-interest Economic Injury Disaster Loans (EIDL) of up to $2 million that can provide vital economic support to help overcome the temporary loss of revenue due to the COVID-19 response.